learn-co-curriculum/crafting-html-docs-readme/README.md

 [Flatiron School](http://www.flatironschool.com)

+#### Nesting of Elements

-We can also nest elements inside of each other.
+We can also frequently nest elements inside of each other.
 To have a link displayed as a separate paragraph, we could nest an `a` element inside of a `p`.

 ```html
 <p>This <a href="http://www.google.com">link</a> will be a part of a separate paragraph.</p>
 ```

-### Basic HTML Document Structure
+## Define the document type tag: `<doctype>`

+We'd like to introduce you to a new tag, a tag that defines the _entire_ HTML document.
+Its called the `doctype` tag.
+Per the HTML standard, all HTML documents begin with a "doctype declaration" tag.
+If one is missing, most browsers infer it, but you should always be explicit and define it yourself.

+It would have been cumbersome to introduce this first, so we're introducing it now (since you've had some hands-on experience with HTML).

+Here's another surprise, not _all_ HTML tags have to be explicitly closed.
+Some are considered "self-closing."

+Again, it would have been cumbersome to introduce this in your first labs, so we're introducing it in a sensible context: the `doctype`.

-All HTML documents begin with a "doctype declaration" tag, which tells our web browser which version of HTML to use.
+Anyhow, the "doctype declaration" tag, tells our web browser which version of HTML to use.
 HTML is a language that is currently evolving &mdash; just like English.
 When we open "Romeo and Juliet," our expectation is that the "doctype" is "Elizabethan English."
 In the same way "Elizabethan English" has changed to a more modern form, HTML 1.0 was _essentially_ the same as modern HTML5 but had some tags we don't use any more and was lacking some tags we use often today.

 Since it's not wrapping any content, our doctype declaration doesn't require a closing tag.
 To use HTML5, the current up-to-date version, we can simply